jimmy-little/jimmy-little.github.io/_posts/writing/2016-04-07-textexpander-pricing.md

 ---

-Today, [TextExpander][te] has listened to long time customers, and have adjusted.
+Today, [TextExpander][11] has listened to long time customers, and have adjusted.

->We will apply a lifetime discount of 50% off the Life Hacker pricing to customers of any past version of TextExpander.
+> We will apply a lifetime discount of 50% off the Life Hacker pricing to customers of any past version of TextExpander.
 That amounts to just US $20 per year.
 In our initial rollout, we offered the discount for the first year only, and that was a mistake.
 We value our long-term customers, and it’s important for us to demonstrate that in our actions.
 Thanks for bearing with us as we sorted this out.

 So, it looks like I'll be staying on the TE bandwagon.
 I am so happy about this, because I was not looking forward to moving 600+ snippets to another utility.  $20 a year is reasonable and sustainable for both the customers and the developers.